yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 2. Once we have R, we need to define two control points: starting(<img src="https://latex.codecogs.com/png.image?\dpi{110}&space;\bg_white&space;P_{0}" title="\bg_white P_{0}" />) and ending(<img src="https://latex.codecogs.com/png.image?\dpi{110}&space;\bg_white&space;P_{4}" title="\bg_white P_{4}" />).
 3. Instead of using a cubic spline, we will use a ```quartic``` spline hence, we have ```5``` control points.
 4. We place one(<img src="https://latex.codecogs.com/png.image?\dpi{110}&space;\bg_white&space;P_{2}" title="\bg_white P_{2}" />) at the transition and the two(<img src="https://latex.codecogs.com/png.image?\dpi{110}&space;P_{1}&space;and&space;P_{3}" title="P_{1} and P_{3}" />) left are placed in middle of the other control points.
-5. This configuration ensures ```geometrical continuity``` of the spline with the original line up to the second derivative: i.e, the two sides have same direction and also same curvature.
+5. This configuration ensures ```geometrical continuity``` of the spline with the original line up to the ```second derivative```: i.e, the two sides have same direction and also same curvature.
 The transition between line and round edge is smooth.

 <p align="center">